Azra Erhat: Biography

 With the departure of Hasan Ali Yücel as Turkey’s minister of education following the 1946 elections, the political atmosphere began changing in the Department of Education.
 In 1948, during a cleansing of left-leaning thinkers, Erhat and fellow faculty members, including Pertev Naili Boratav, Behice Boran, Adnan Cemgil (tr), and Niyazi Berkes, were dismissed from Ankara University.
 Returning to Istanbul, Erhat continued working from 1949 to 1955 as a translator, an art critic, and news reporter, when she received a position with the Turkish daily newspaper, Vatan, where she worked until 1956.
 From 1956 until her retirement in 1975, Erhat worked in the library of the United Nations' International Labour Organization (ILO) Near and Middle East Center.
 In 1971, Erhat, Sabahattin Eyüboğlu, and Vedat Günyol were arrested and charged with violating Article 141 of the Turkish Criminal Code (establishing a secret communist organization) during the coup d’etat of March 12 1971 Turkish military memorandum.
 Detained for 4 months in the Maltepe Military Prison, Erhat and her companions were released in the first legal session.
 While she was unable to work throughout the one and a half years until her lawsuit was finally closed, the ILO supported Erhat and protected her staff.

-The years between 1956 and 1982 are considered Erhat's most creative and prolific period, with the publication of many literary works during this time.
+The years between 1956 and 1982 are considered Erhat's most prominent period, with the publication of many literary works during this time.
 Individual works and others she collaborated on with Sabahattin Eyüboğlu were published in New Horizons Magazine (Yeni Ufuklar).
 In collaboration with Ibrahim Abdulkadir Mericboyu, alias/pen-name A. Kadir, Erhat translated Homer's Iliad, winning the Habib Törehan Science Award in 1959 for Volume 1, and the Turkish Language Association Translation Award in 1961 for Volume 3.
 Erhat's translation of Homer's Odyssey was published in 1970, her Dictionary of Mythology (Mitoloji Sözlüğü) was published in 1972, and her Ph.D. thesis provided the material published in collaboration with Cengiz Bektaş in 1978 entitled, Conversations and Poetry on Sappho (Sappho Üzerine Konuşmalar ve Şiir Çevirileri).
 Azra Erhat also occasionally wrote under the pseudonym Ayşe Nur.

 On September 6, 1982, after unsuccessful treatment in London for cancer, Azra Erhat died in Istanbul at age 67.
 Her body was buried at the Bülbüldere Cemetery in Üsküdar, Istanbul.

 Following Erhat’s death, her books were endowed to Anadolu University, with a collection created in her memory.
 In 1983, in honor of Erhat’s significant contribution to Classical Literature translations, Yazko a Turkish journal of translation, began offering a literary award in her name.